robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/05-templates-slides.md

 - **Statements** are rendered with curly brackets and percent signs (`{% %}`).

-  - A use case here is passing in logic like
+  - A use case here is passing in logic like:
 	```python
 	{% if name == 'kevin' %}
 	# Do the thing